Kofge1/Kofge-Clicker/README.md

 ## Download

-The easiest way to use the app is to download the latest build from the GitHub Releases page.
+➡ Download the latest version from the GitHub Releases page.

-If Windows SmartScreen appears, choose **More info** and **Run anyway** only if you trust this project and downloaded it from the official repository.

 ## Build From Source